 We are one of only a handful of farms that raise, process, and directly market our own products.
 For our own farm, we have incredible flexibility to create unique sausages, special cuts of meat, and more, all because of this new facility.
 We’ll also be able to retail our products in the storefront located at our facility.

 Because of the high need for other farmers to gain access to poultry processing, we continue to try to build a business that will support this activity.
 We did this last year at our plant in Pell City.
 We’ve just completed construction on our own “red meat” plant (including pork) right here on the farm.
-We are not currently processing any hogs or ruminants for other farmers, although we may offer custom-only processing of these animals in late winter/early spring, depending on conditions.
+We are not currently processing any hogs or ruminants for other farmers, although we may offer custom-only processing of these animals in the future, depending on conditions.

 USDA-Inspected Poultry Processing – Emergency Action

 Due to the closure of the Cool Hands Meats/Foothills Pilot Plant in North Carolina, we have come up with an emergency plan to alleviate some of the pain that those farmers who had birds ready to process are feeling.
 Understand that we are not soliciting your business.
 We are opening up our doors to you to ensure that you do not lose your investment.
 I say this upfront because we are not in the position to take a financial risk to process for you.
 Here is our deal.
 The result of our processing will be USDA-inspected whole or cut-up broilers, laying hens, or turkeys that can be sold legally to anyone in the US.
 Our plant is located at our home and farm at 514 Odena Road N, Sylacauga, AL 35150.